bids-standard/bids-website/docs/getting_started/resources/glossary.md

 #### BIDS

-Brain Imaging Data Structure - a standardised way to organise your neuroimaging data.
+Brain Imaging Data Structure - a standardized way to organize your neuroimaging data.

 ### C